Esri/spatial-framework-for-hadoop/README.md

 ## What's New

 * Hive Date type column is now supported in the JSON SerDe classes (as of v2.0.0 release).
 * [Spatial Framework for Hadoop v2.0](https://github.com/Esri/spatial-framework-for-hadoop/releases) is compatible with [Geometry v2.0](https://github.com/Esri/geometry-api-java/releases), Hive v2.3, and Jackson v2.
+Note: up-to-date releases may be available [on Github](https://github.com/Esri/spatial-framework-for-hadoop/releases) but [not on Maven Central](https://github.com/Esri/spatial-framework-for-hadoop/issues/123).
 * Support for Hive-0.10 is dropped in v2.0, while adding support for Hive-2.3; Hive-0.11 should work at runtime but Hive-0.12+ is required for building from source.

 ## Features